varunteja007006/Half-Baked-Repos/Practice TS/README.md

   username: "strongTitan",
   paymentID: 43434,
   email: "strongTitan@test.com",
-  test: "", // This will throw an error since this property is not available in type "User" });
+  test: "", // This will throw an error because this property is not available in type "User" });
 ```